-The S10udev initscript takes care of creating these device nodes when Linux is booted.
-This script starts by registering /sbin/udevsend as a hotplug event handler.
-Hotplug events (discussed below) are not usually generated during this stage, but udev is registered just in case they do occur.
-The udevstart program then walks through the /sys filesystem and creates devices under /dev that match the descriptions.
-For example, /sys/class/tty/vcs/dev contains the string "7:0" This string is used by udevstart to create /dev/vcs with major number 7 and minor 0.
-The names and permissions of the nodes created under the /dev directory are configured according to the rules specified in the files within the /etc/udev/rules.d/ directory.
+To obtain the right major and minor number for a device, Udev relies on the information provided by sysfs in /sys.
+For example, /sys/class/tty/vcs/dev contains the string "7:0".
+This string is used by udevd to create a device node with major number 7 and minor 0.
+The names and permissions of the nodes created under the /dev directory are determined by rules specified in the files within the /etc/udev/rules.d/ directory.
 These are numbered in a similar fashion to the CLFS-Bootscripts package.
-If udev can't find a rule for the device it is creating, it will default permissions to 660 and ownership to root:root.
+If udevd can't find a rule for the device it is creating, it will default permissions to 660 and ownership to root:root.
+Documentation on the syntax of the Udev rules configuration files are available in /usr/share/doc/udev-124/index.html